cornernote/docker-php/README.md

 Cron is a time-based job scheduler.

-Allows tasks to be run on a schedule.

 Auto restarts when cron change is detected.

 Comes with lockrun to prevent task overlap.